yoosee/PebbleWatchObsidian/README.md

 ## Functions

 * Analog Watchface with date
-* Weather for current location
+* Weather for current location (toggle Celsius or Fahrenheit by config)
-* Pebble Health Steps
+* Pebble Health Steps (toggle display by config)
 * Configurable Colors
-* Bluetooth indigator
+* Bluetooth indigator when disconnected

 ## Reference sites